Assessment of averaged 1D models for column adsorption with 3D computational experiments: Introduction

 This article is structured as follows.
-In \S\ref{sec:model}, we begin with the derivation and detailed description of a 3D model that captures the evolution of contaminant concentration within the porous media of the filter, accounting for adsorption occurring at the adsorbent surfaces.
-In \S\ref{sec:hom}, we apply asymptotic homogenization techniques to simplify the original 3D model.
-The effects of the complex microstructure are encapsulated in a single dispersion term, and the adsorption boundary condition is incorporated as a sink term in a reaction-diffusion equation.
-This new model, defined over the filter’s domain, represents a significant simplification of the original formulation.
-We further demonstrate that the solutions of this system depend solely on the axial direction, leading to equations that are equivalent to those in \eqref{eq:1d}.
-In \S\ref{sec:asses}, we conduct numerical simulations to compare the results of the complete 3D model with the simplified 1D model, showing excellent agreement in the breakthrough curves produced by both approaches.
-Finally, \S\ref{sec:conc} summarizes the conclusions of this work.
+In Section~\ref{sec:model}, we begin with the derivation and detailed description of a 3D model that captures the evolution of contaminant concentration within the porous media of the column, accounting for adsorption occurring at the adsorbent surfaces.
+In Section~\ref{sec:hom}, we apply asymptotic homogenization techniques to simplify the original 3D model.
+The effects of the complex microstructure are reflected in the dispersion coefficient of the reaction-diffusion equation and in the permeability appearing in the flow equations, which reduce to Darcy's law.
+Additionally, the adsorption boundary condition is incorporated as a sink term in the reaction-diffusion equation.
+This new model, defined over the column's domain, represents a significant simplification of the original formulation.
+In Section~\ref{sec:bcs_and_reduced_1D}, the homogenised 3D model is reduced to a one-dimensional form and an explicit expression for the media permeability is provided.
+In Section~\ref{sec:asses}, we conduct numerical simulations to compare the results of the complete 3D model with the simplified 1D model, showing excellent agreement in the concentration profiles and breakthrough curves produced by both approaches.
+By assuming the same microstructure as that used in the homogenization, we also demonstrate the convergence of the computational results toward the solution of the simplified 1D model.
+Finally, Section~\ref{sec:conc} summarizes the conclusions of this work.